DolevAlgam/shipyard/README.md

     Agent Question: {agent_question}
     User Response: {user_answer}

+    Consider:
+    - Does the user ask for clarification or explanation?
+    - Is the response vague, uncertain, or incomplete?
+    - Does the user show confusion about technical concepts?
+    - Would a follow-up question help gather more specific information?

     Respond with only "YES" if follow-up is needed, "NO" if the answer is clear and complete.

-    Follow-up is needed when the user:
-    - Asks for clarification or explanation
-    - Gives vague or uncertain responses
-    - Shows confusion about the topic
-    - Provides incomplete information
     """

     response = await client.chat.completions.create(
+        model="gpt-4o",
-        model="gpt-4o-mini",  # Fast model for quick decisions messages=[{"role": "user", "content": prompt}],
+        messages=[{"role": "user", "content": prompt}],
         temperature=0.1,
         max_tokens=10